The role of the poet in Geometric and Archaic Greece

 The role of the poet in Theognis’ Elegies

 The life of Theognis from the city of Megara should be placed sometime between the end of the 6th century BC and the beginning of the 5th century BC (Lypourlis 2001, 125); however, there are scholars who argue that his life should be placed earlier, in the middle of the 6th century BC, or even during the late 7th century BC (Stephanopoulos 2002, 140).
-Regardless of the dating of his work, Theognis lived at a time of gradual decomposition of traditional aristocracy, in which he also belonged.
-The decline of the aristocrats was combined with the rise of new social groups in the stratification of city-states (Stephanopoulos 2002, 140).
+Regardless of the dating of his work, Theognis lived at a time of the gradual decomposition of traditional aristocracy, of which he was a part.
+The decline of the aristocracy was accompanied by the rise of new social groups in the stratification of city-states (Stephanopoulos 2002, 140).
 The content of his compositions is mostly political and ethical.
 In his poetry, he denounces the sociopolitical reality of his time, which allowed the newly rich (the Neveau-Riche) to flourish, while the real aristocrats were in decay.
 Theognis is known for his general tendency to praise the aristocratic ideals of a previous era.

-In his Elegies (verses 237-254), Theognis addresses a young man of aristocratic descend, Kyrnos, who participates in the aristocratic feasts and the symposia.
+In his Elegies (verses 237-254), Theognis addresses a young man of aristocratic descent, Kyrnos, who participates in aristocratic feasts and symposia.
 The poet places himself in the service of the young aristocrat.
-Theognis’ role is to make Kyrnos famous among the symposium’s participants and to ensure his ‘immortality’, as his name will be pleasantly mentioned with appropriate praises at subsequent banquets (Theognis, Elegies, 237-247).
+Theognis’s role is to make Kyrnos famous among the symposium’s participants and to ensure his ‘immortality’, as his name will be pleasantly mentioned with appropriate praises at subsequent banquets (Theognis, Elegies, 237-247).
 The ‘immortality’ that Theognis offers is symbolic and mediated through his verses, which will preserve Kyrnos’ name through time thanks to the gifts that the muses gave to the poet (Theognis, Elegies, 249-250).

-The nature of Theognis’ poetry is human and the divine element is totally absent.
-The composition consists of the teachings of a poet-teacher, who offers divinity to his recipients and their ideals by recording them and making them ‘immortal’ though time.
+The nature of Theognis’ poetry is human, and the divine element is totally absent.
+The composition consists of the teachings of a poet-teacher, who offers divinity to his recipients and their ideals by recording them and making them ‘immortal’ through time.

 The role of the poetess in the excerpts of Sappho

-The poetess Sappho from the island of Lesbos lived sometime between the late 7th and early 6th century BC.
+The poetess Sappho, from the island of Lesbos, lived sometime between the late 7th and early 6th centuries BC.
 She was of aristocratic descent and witnessed an era of political unrest, during which she was also exiled (Lypourlis 2001, 135).
 She was strongly against the tyrant Pittacus of Mytilene (c.
-640-568 BC) (Mossé & Schnapp-Gourbeillon 2002, 202) just as many other aristocrats of her era, who were losing power due to the rise of tyranny.
-Sappho’s poetry has a strong personal element; she produces compositions to talk about her family problems, such as her notorious dispute with her brother Charaxos, and to honour Aphrodite, the goddess of love and erotic desire (Lypourlis 2001, 135-9).
+640-568 BC) (Mossé & Schnapp-Gourbeillon 2002, 202), just as many other aristocrats of her era, who were losing power due to the rise of tyranny.
+Sappho’s poetry has a strong personal element; she writes compositions to discuss her family problems, such as her notorious dispute with her brother Charaxos, and to honour Aphrodite, the goddess of love and erotic desire (Lypourlis 2001, 135-9).

-In Excerpt 55 L-P, Sappho probably addresses another poetess, and undermines her work and her capacity to compose poetry.
+In Excerpt 55 L-P, Sappho probably addresses another poetess, undermining her work and her capacity to compose poetry.
 She claims that once her opponent is dead, she will be forgotten as she “was never adorned with any rose from Pieria” (Sappho, Lobel-Page 55, 1, translated by Sotiris Kakisis and published in Alexiou 2001, 139).
-The note to Pieria relates to the Pierian Mountains, the mythological residence of the muses, who used to offer a bloomed rose to the best poets and to guarantee their post-mortem reputation.
+The note to Pieria concerns the Pierian Mountains, the mythological residence of the muses, who used to offer a blooming rose to the best poets and to guarantee their post-mortem reputation.

 A common feature in the compositions of Sappho and Theognis is the relationship between poetry, reputation and ‘immortality’.
-Both artists note that in the hands of a good composer, poetry can be transformed into a powerful weapon that can elevate the artist and his recipient, and offer eternal recognition to both.
-By contrast, the artist who does not posses the poetic gift and the recipient who was never praised by such poet, are both condemned in anonymity.
-Sappho seeks this anonymity for her opponent poetess and notes that “she will walk the premisses of Hades (the underworld), pale and unknown among the crowds of the dead” (Sappho, Lobel-Page 55, 3-4, translated by Sotiris Kakisis and published in Alexiou 2001, 139).
+Both artists note that, in the hands of a good composer, poetry can be transformed into a powerful weapon that elevates the artist and his recipient and offers eternal recognition to both.
+By contrast, the artist who does not possess the poetic gift and the recipient who was never praised by such a poet are both condemned to anonymity.
+Sappho seeks this anonymity for her opponent poetess and notes that “she will walk the premises of Hades (the underworld), pale and unknown among the crowds of the dead” (Sappho, Lobel-Page 55, 3-4, translated by Sotiris Kakisis and published in Alexiou 2001, 139).

-A final point that needs to be made for the compositions of Sappho is that the role of the muses is secondary.
-The muses will crown the poet post-mortem if the poet has lived an honourable life; however, the reputation of the poet depends solely on talent and the work one produced when still alive.
+A final point to make about Sappho's compositions is that the muses' role is secondary.
+The muses will crown the poet posthumously if the poet has lived an honourable life; however, the reputation of the poet depends solely on talent and the work one produced while still alive.

 Conclusions

-This brief discussion on the role of the poets during the Geometric and Archaic periods shows a gradual disengagement from their dependence on divine intervention and a shift towards the promotion of their personal character.
+This brief discussion of the role of the poets during the Geometric and Archaic periods shows a gradual disengagement from reliance on divine intervention and a shift towards promoting their personal character.
 In the Iliad, which is the earliest composition under examination, Homer is the anonymous carrier of what the anonymous goddess-muse is narrating.
-In the Odyssey, he still remains anonymous but performs the narration as a mediator between the goddess-muse and the audience.
+In the Odyssey, he remains anonymous but narrates as a mediator between the goddess-muse and the audience.
 In Theogony, Hesiod produces the first innovation in Greek poetry: he introduces himself to the audience as the composer; however, he does not neglect to praise the muses of Mount Elicon for offering him the gift to compose and for singing along with him.

-The evolution in the role of the poet across time can be also noted in the central themes of the compositions under discussion.
+The evolution of the poet's role over time can also be seen in the central themes of the compositions under discussion.
 Homer speaks about the actions of the gods and the achievements of the heroes.
-Hesiod in commanded by the gods to teach his audience whatever relates to the creation of the universe and its divine hierarchy.
+Hesiod was commanded by the gods to teach his audience whatever relates to the creation of the universe and its divine hierarchy.
 The poetry of both Homer and Hesiod is in the service of the immortals and their supernatural world.
-By contrast, the poets of the Archaic period offer their poetry to the service of the mortals.
+By contrast, the poets of the Archaic period offer their poetry to the service of mortals.
 Archilochus converts his personal experiences to poetic compositions; Theognis praises the aristocratic ideals and their representatives; and Sappho deifies the poetess and promotes her own ego through poetry.

-It appears likely that during the Geometric period poetry focused on the gods and the heroes, and aimed in the preservation of their reputation accross time.
-During the Archaic period, poetry received a new social function and aimed in satisfying human needs; it was charged with the tasks to praise the living and to promote their posthumous reputation, as if these were the new immortals.
+It appears likely that during the Geometric period, poetry focused on the gods and heroes and aimed to preserve their reputations across time.
+During the Archaic period, poetry acquired a new social function and aimed to satisfy human needs; it was charged with praising the living and promoting their posthumous reputation, as if they were the new immortals.

 Notes

-- This view comes from Anastasiou (2001) and probably represents the view of many other modern Greek philologists.
-My personal view on the subject is different but it had not been formulated during the time of writing of this essay in 2005.
+- This view is from Anastasiou (2001) and probably reflects that of many other modern Greek philologists.
+My personal view on the subject differs, but it had not been formulated at the time this essay was written in 2005.
 First of all, Herodotus explains that he is unsure of his calculations, but places Homer roughly 400 years earlier than his own time (c.
 450 BC).
 He also believes that Homer and Hesiod were contemporaries.
-I personally agree with Robin Osborne (2009, 150) that the final form of the Iliad and the Odyssey were meant to be presented to an audience with a sense of common Pan-Hellenic identity.
+I agree with Robin Osborne (2009, 150) that the final form of the Iliad and the Odyssey was intended for an audience with a sense of common Pan-Hellenic identity.
 According to the archaeological evidence, such identity began to be forged during the early 8th century BC; therefore, the Iliad and the Odyssey could not have been created before c.
 750 BC.
 More recent research on the ‘Homeric Issue’ (as it is historically defined) places Homer during the late 8th century BC.
-Although the Iliad might reflect some earlier ideas and notions of Mycenaean culture, which were orally passed down in the 8th century BC, the material culture, the ideas and the situations described in the Odyssey reflect the time of birth of the Greek city-state; therefore, the Odyssey must be placed between the late 8th and early 7th century BC, if not slightly later.
-Personally, I accept that the Iliad and the Odyssey were composed by the same person, Homer, and that the distance between both compositions should have been roughly two to three generations.
+Although the Iliad might reflect some earlier ideas and notions of Mycenaean culture, which were orally passed down in the 8th century BC, the material culture, the ideas, and the situations described in the Odyssey reflect the time of birth of the Greek city-state; therefore, the Odyssey must be placed between the late 8th and early 7th century BC, if not slightly later.
+Personally, I accept that the Iliad and the Odyssey were composed by the same person, Homer, and that the distance between the two compositions was roughly two to three generations.
 Homer’s peak should be placed at the beginning of the Late Geometric period, probably during the ceramic phase LGI (c.
-760-735 BC) as this is reflected in the Kerameikos sequence, which is also the time of the Iliad.
+760-735 BC), as this is reflected in the Kerameikos sequence, which is also the time of the Iliad.
 The Odyssey is probably later and contemporary with Hesiod’s work, conventionally placed at c.
 700 BC.
-This could explain why the elderly Homer and young Hesiod might have shared some common experiences during the early Archaic period, and therefore, they were believed to be contemporaries by Herodotus.
+This could explain why the elderly Homer and the young Hesiod might have shared some common experiences during the early Archaic period and, therefore, were believed by Herodotus to be contemporaries.

 Bibliography